 Of course, what makes this so difficult is that no one apart from you knows and no one apart from you particularly cares.
 When you were a child, your parents would have taken care of this for you.
 And possibly this is the real transition into adulthood, where you have the frankly terrifying realisation dawn on you that you and only you are responsible for your own life.
 No one is going to tell you what to do, set deadlines or tell you to sort your shit out.
 As Mel Robbins bluntly but necessarily puts it:

 No one is coming to save you.

 Before we get too depressed by this tragic epiphany, we might also take a moment to breathe a sigh of relief.
-What a blessing to realise that we don’t have to worry about anything outside of ourselves; about people and things that we have no control over.
 How daunting but wonderful to truly comprehend that we are fully accountable for ourselves, and how we conduct ourselves in the world.
 Even and most especially in the moments that no one else sees.

 Waking Up Early Builds Your Own Personal Integrity

 In a nutshell, this is about building your own personal integrity.

 How we treat ourselves matters.
 And I’m not just talking about getting that spa day booked (as important as pamper sessions are).
 Not to be too fatalistic about it, but my sincere question is; do you fundamentally treat yourself as though you are worthy of your own time and respect?
 If you don’t start your day caring about your own time, how does this affect the rest of your day, your short-term goals, week, month, year, even your long-term goals?
 How does it affect the direction of your life?

 The combination of getting enough sleep and doing what we say we will is the springboard for lots of other healthy habits.
 Understanding your why behind things is always the most important catalyst for making and sticking with change, so I hope this gives you the initial push you need to develop this habit!